10 Harmless Snakes Living In Thailand

 © Wikimedia Commons User: Join2manish – CC BY-SA 4.0

 One of Thailand’s most common snakes.
-Oriental ratsnakes can reach 3.7 metres, making them Thailand’s third biggest snake.
-They’re found in countryside and city alike; walking past this snake in Thailand is about as noteworthy as walking past a field full of sheep.
-The oriental ratsnake is extremely adventurous, and doesn’t understand the concept of caution.
-They slither down pavements as though they have just as much right to as you, and eat onions without thinking.
+The largest oriental ratsnakes can grow to 3.7 metres, making them Thailand’s third biggest snake, after the reticulated python and king cobra.
+They’re found in countryside areas and cities alike; walking past this snake in Thailand is about as noteworthy as walking past a field full of sheep.

 Fortunately, this manic activity doesn’t come with a nasty helping of venom.
-Oriental ratsnakes (Ptyas mucosus) have myths surrounding them, such as being the wife to the king cobra’s husband.
-They also whip people with their tails and cast a dark spell over farmland, but we don’t have to tell you that these rumours are false.
+In fact, they lack even the slightest drop of venom.
+Oriental ratsnakes have various myths surrounding them, such as being the wife to the king cobra’s husband.
+They’re also believed to whip people with their tails and cast a dark spell over farmland, causing crops to wither, but we don’t have to tell you that those rumours are false.

 5 Red bamboo snake